Holodomor Liturgy of the Word.pdf

 The Fourth Saturday in November is the official Holodomor Memorial Day as proclaimed by the Province of Alberta in November of 2008.

-Schools commemorate this tragic event on the fourth Friday of November through various whole school and classroom based student engagement.To help schools observe this tragic historical event, whole school and classroom materials are available and posted below.
+Schools commemorate this tragic event on the Friday before the official Holodomor Memorial Day through various whole school and classroom based student engagement.To help schools observe this tragic historical event, whole school and classroom materials are available and posted below.

 There are many school districts and governments in Canada that provide various materials for teachers and students and they are encouraged to research Holodomor beyond what is provided here.